KGAFT/KGAFTEngine/lib/glfw/docs/CONTRIBUTING.md

 __Note:__ You must have all necessary [intellectual property rights](https://en.wikipedia.org/wiki/Intellectual_property) to any code you contribute.
-If you did not write the code yourself, you must explain where it came from and under what license you received it.
+If you did not writeAllDescriptors the code yourself, you must explain where it came from and under what license you received it.
 Even code using the same license as GLFW may not be copied without attribution.